 Use a WordPress Theme to Customize a Website

 Like I mentioned above, WordPress themes are pretty user-friendly AND inexpensive.
 If you have basic knowledge of website development and design, you may be able to customize a WordPress theme and create your own website for the cost of the template itself.
+Otherwise, hire a WordPress website designer like Charm School.

 Hire the Right Boutique Marketing Agency or Website Developer